MrNeilBryan/GranularDBCCCheck/00 - ReadMe.txt

 	04 - CreateSproc_Find_Tables_That_Have_Not_Had_A_DBCC_CHECK_For_X_Days.sql -- Check for tables that have not had a
                                  						      check table for more than x days, where x is an input parameter.
+                                                                                      An output parameter has been added which will return the number of tables missing a CHECKTABLE to the caller.
 	05 - CreateSproc_usp_DBCC_Checks.sql  -- Run the DBCC Checks.